 .

-Long before electronics were present to ‘occupy’ the kids in the car – it was what was passing outside the windows that provided travel entertainment – anyone could see, some even noticed..
+Before electronics were present to ‘occupy’ the kids in the car – it was what was passing outside that provided travel entertainment – anyone could notice, a few observed – but the opportunity was there for all.

-In the late 60’s and early 70’s the interstate system was still being completed, the older thoroughfares along these routes were lined with character.
-It struck me as an evolution of sorts – losing the settings of our past.
-What I recognized oozed with stories of a once thriving economy’s.
+In the late 60’s and early 70’s the interstate system was still being completed, the older thoroughfares along these routes were lined with local character, an evolution of sorts.
+What I recognized oozed with stories of a once thriving economy created by travelers along those highways.

-In my young adulthood I drove a truck delivering produce from Florida to New York City on similar highways – I can’t think of a trip that I didn’t continue to notice the same character along the roadside that I recognized from my youth.
+In later years I drove a truck delivering produce from Florida to New York City on similar highways – I can’t think of a trip that I didn’t continue to notice the same character along the way that I recognized from my earliest travels.

 1210-IMG_4046